How to write a business plan for an airplane leasing company?

 Lastly, the risks and mitigants subsection should address the main risks that could affect your plan's execution.
 Explain the measures you've put in place to minimize these risks, assuring potential investors or lenders.

-Your airplanes leasing company could face a variety of risks.
+Your airplane leasing company could face a variety of risks.
 For example, there is a possibility that the market demand for airplanes could decrease, leading to an increased risk of financial losses.
 Additionally, there may be a risk of physical damage occurring to the airplanes in your fleet, resulting in costly repairs and potential delays in the leasing process.

 6. The operations section